 College of Letters & Science

-Professors Adler (also German), Layoun; Associate Professors Livanos, Statkiewicz; Associate Faculty Associate Grünewald.
+Professors Adler (also German), Dubois (also Scandinavian Studies), Layoun; Associate Professors Livanos, Statkiewicz; Associate Faculty Associate Grunewald

 Honorary Affiliates: Professors Brenner (Hebrew and Semitic Studies), Bühnemann (Languages and Cultures of Asia), Gross (German), Kaplan (Law), Klug (Law), Scheub (African Languages and Literature)

 Director of undergraduate studies/advisor for the comparative literature major and folklore certificate: Ralph Grunewald, 2408 Sterling Hall, 608-262-1158/608-262-3059, firstname.lastname@example.org

 Faculty diversity liaison: Mary Layoun, 2412 Sterling Hall, 608-262-9767/608-262-3059, email@example.com

 The Department of Comparative Literature and Folklore Studies offers a major in comparative literature and a certificate in folklore.

 Comparative literature is the study of literatures in their original languages from a transnational, cross-cultural perspective.
 The program welcomes students with a diverse range of backgrounds and interests, and with literary reading competence in a language in addition to English.
 Literary fluency in a language other than English is the basis for work in the comparative literature major.